opencast-ilias/OpenCast/src/Model/Agent/README.md

 This component models the API repository and objects to fetch the configured agents from Opencast.
 These agents are then used to schedule events via the Plugin.

-_Note that the agent-id is called 'location' in the metadata context._
+_Note that the agent-id becomes the metadata field 'location' after an event is recorded._

 Most common Capture Agent: https://github.com/opencast/pyCA